ASUCICREPO/AI-Presentation-Analyzer/docs/deploymentGuide.md

 npm run dev
 ```

 The app runs at `http://localhost:3000`.
-CORS is pre-configured to allow `http://localhost:3000`.
+CORS is pre-configured to allow this origin.

 ---